holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/06_grok_elif/lesson_plan.md

 ## Lesson Plan

-Grok Module 5 is a bit of a reprieve since it's mostly a review.
+Going up through Grok Lesson 5.2 is a bit of a reprieve since it's mostly a review.
 Therefore, students will be given the chance to reflect on everything that they've done over the past few classes: conditionals, "Two Questions", and `input()`.
 After this, students will talk about how to get the most out of modules since they are so text heavy.
 The class will discuss the best ways to read/understand documentation.

 ### Setup up